HOW DO WE DO IT?

 The question we are most often asked is how is it possible to filter plastic particles from seawater without harming marine life?

-1. The first stage in a much like other skimmers, where single use bottles, bags and other larger plastic flotsam, including fishing nets and rope, is fed into a hopper and granulated by a shredder, then fed into a giant holding tank, until the waste can be offloaded to a converted cargo ship while at sea (when fully developed).
+1. The first stage in a much like other skimmers, where single use bottles, bags are crushed and compressed, and other larger plastic flotsam, including fishing nets and rope, is fed into a hopper and granulated by a shredder, then fed into a giant holding tanks, until the waste can be offloaded to a converted cargo ship while at sea (when fully developed).
+Waste has to be graded according to value for recycling.
+We want to get as much value out of the catch as possible.

-2. The second stage is slightly more complicated where a mesh is variable in size and may be increased or decreased in net size to deal with what is ahead of the craft, to ensure that smaller marine life (shrimps, krill) does not pass through to the final stage and clog up the works.
-Shrimp and krill are directed back into the sea while inorganic waste is collected and once again fed into the holding tank.
+2. The second stage is slightly more complicated where a mesh is variable in size and may be increased or decreased in net size to deal with what is ahead of the craft, to ensure that smaller marine life (zooplankton, shrimps, krill) does not pass through to the final stages and clog up the works.
+Zooplankton, Shrimp and krill are directed back into the sea while inorganic waste is collected and once again fed into the holding tank.
+We need to keep delicate fauna away from the

 3. The third stage is where we need to be smarter, involving advanced robotics and programming, akin to object recognition, allied to arrays of sensors that generate digital limits to ensure that only plastic is collected - while marine biota is safeguarded.
 There is no mesh or net at this stage, simply spinning water and variable taps.
 But even then there is more.
-Without automation, we would not be able to select the right filters at the right time.
+Without automation, we would not be able to select the right filters* at the right time and the means of selection is once again subject to a patent application.
+Patents can take up to four years to grant.
+In the UK green inventions may be accelerated.
+The Foundation is not making the application, rather a benefactor is doing this, supporting a professional inventor with a 100% track record of grants.
+The Foundation cannot afford to make patent applications, nor employ patent attorneys.

 No system can be 100% effective.
 For that reason SeaVax may shut down in extraordinary conditions, until fishing for plastic may safely resume.